 In other words, Sun City CAN helps people save money on things like property taxes, income taxes, utilities, Medicare premiums, prescription drugs and other things.

 Many benefits go unclaimed simply because people are unaware that the benefits exist.
 In an effort to shed light on some of the help that is available to low-income seniors, I will write a column each month about a different senior help program.

-Editor’s Note: Mr. Duncan is Sun City CAN board president.
+Editor’s Note: Hugh Duncan is Sun City Community Assistance Network board president.